FlorianBoegl/Flo/README.md

 - Currently I am in the fourth Semester.
 - At the moment I have a lot of fun coding, I try to learn from many resources inside and outside of university.
 - The more I learn about computer science and the deeper I go, the more I feel like paraphrasing Socrates: "For I am conscience that I practically know nothing..."
+- So there is still a lot of studying/learning I will have to do, and that will probably never change... :)

 <!---
 FlorianBoegl/FlorianBoegl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.